mickelindahl/docker_manage/README.md

 ```

 ## System restart
-Cron job to restart system every Saturday 00:30 week in order to maintain the overall health the system
+Cron job to restart system every Saturday 00:30 week in order to maintain the overall health the system.
+This job needs to be run by root.
 ```
 30 00 * * 6 reboot
 ```